Ruby Ibarra: Music career

 In 2023, Ibarra was awarded a Vilcek Foundation award for Creative Promise with a cash prize of $50,000.
 That same year, Ibarra co-founded her record label Bolo Music Group, which highlights Filipino American artists.

 In addition to Ruby’s individual platforms, she has team support from the following platforms to distribute her content: Myx TV (CableTv & Online broadcast in more than 15 million households on cable providers such as Comcast, Time Warner, Cox, Bright House and DIRECTV) and DASH Radio (a global digital radio broadcasting platform with more than 80 original stations and 10 million+ listeners around the world).

 Ibarra has 45,400 subscribers on YouTube and combined presence of nearly 3 million views on YouTube.

 In 2025, she was declared the Tiny Desk Music contest winner.
-That same year, Ibarra toured the United States for the Tiny Desk Contest On The Road tour.
+That same year, Ibarra toured the United States for the Tiny Desk Contest On The Road tour with her bandmates Anna Candari, Han Han, June Millington, Ouida, Camille Ramirez and Jojo Ramirez.

 Recent partnerships & features include the following corporations: